 7 Night Caribbean Cruise From Tampa on Carnival

 This list isn’t meant to be the absolute cheapest cruises you can buy.
 Instead, it’s a roundup of affordable cruises across destinations and ports.
 So while this cruise from Tampa isn’t the least expensive you will find, it is a good deal if you want to sail from the port.
-For seven nights you’ll sail to Belize City, Roatan, and Grand Cayman — three classic ports in the Caribbean in early November.
+For seven nights you’ll sail to Grandy Cayman, Roatan, Belize City, and Cozumel — four classic ports in the Caribbean in November.
 It’s a great time to relax right before the holidays kick into high gear.
 Learn more about this trip.

 Ship: Norwegian Gem | Ports: Port Canaveral, Great Stirrup Cay, Nassau

 Sailing from New York City is typically a little pricier than from the big ports farther south, like Miami.
 Still, there are deals to be had.
-For just $479 per person, you can cruise aboard the Norwegian Gem from New York to Port Canaveral, Great Stirrup Cay (Norwegian’s private island) and Nassau.
-Perhaps best of all, this cruise departs December 15 — giving you a chance to escape winter for warmer locales for a week.
+For just $549 per person (slightly above the $500 mark), you can cruise aboard the Norwegian Gem from New York to Port Canaveral, Great Stirrup Cay (Norwegian’s private island) and Nassau.
+Perhaps best of all, this cruise departs December 13 — giving you a chance to escape winter for warmer locales for a week.
 Learn more about this trip.

 5 Night Caribbean Cruise From Miami on Celebrity